 In August, the US government publicizes the “white papers”.
 The papers conclude that the introduction of communism is a victory of the Russian expansionist tendencies and an implementation of an alien system in China.
 (See also Part 3)

-Jeans (2018) remarks that after 1949 the US tries to find opponents of the regime "Disgusted with Chinese Nationalist dictator Chiang Kai-shek and repelled by the totalitarianism and intransigence of the Chinese Communists, as demonstrated by their mistreatment of American diplomats, missionaries, academics, and other citizens, the US government sought third forces that could militarily and politically oppose the new rulers of the mainland and also serve as an alternative to the Chinese Nationalists.
-The Chinese Communist intervention in the Korean conflict added a sense of urgency to the search."
+After 1949, the US embarked on a quest to identify adversaries of the regime.
+Disenchanted with Chiang Kai-shek and dismayed by the totalitarianism and uncompromising nature of the Chinese Communists, evident in their mistreatment of American diplomats, missionaries, scholars, and other individuals, the US government sought third parties capable of challenging the new rulers of the mainland both militarily and politically, while also offering an alternative to the Chinese Nationalists.
+The Chinese Communist involvement in the Korean conflict heightened the sense of urgency in this pursuit.

 On January 5, 1950, President Truman announces the US, shall not intervene in the civil war of China, and will not give military support to Taiwan.
-This decision is soon withdrawn as the People's Republic of China enters the war in Korea.
+This decision is soon withdrawn as the PRC enters the war in Korea.
 February 1951, the US and Taiwan sign a military treaty.

-Therefore “…the Chinese always associated the Region [of the Gulf and Arabian Peninsula Region] with the capitalist camp rather than the socialist camp.
-They described the governments of the Region as 'puppets' in the hands of the West.”
+The Chinese consistently categorized the Gulf and Arabian Peninsula region as part of the capitalist camp rather than the socialist camp.
+They referred to the governments in the region as 'puppets' under the control of the West.

 Fig. 56.7 People's Daily Editorials